 You can turn this override back on for these controllers by saying:

 This is the settiing.
 It is on by default and should be ON.

 If you want to make this to be on.
 You can run this code as a startup script.

 If you already have finished the rig and even animated it.
 Then, you can use this code to fix for a class of controller.
 This code is for rotation script controller.
 If you want to reset all Noise position controller.
 Swap rotation_script to noise_position.

 c = getclassinstances rotation_script enableORTs c false

-If you also change from TrackView for each controller, too.
+You can also change from TrackView for each controller.
 Set to Ignore Animation Range.
 Here is 3dsMax help file link.